ActuallyEnbeon/Enbeons-Custom-Books/README.md

 ## Mod compatibility

-If, for some reason, people find this mod useful and want to add modded enchantments to it, then feel free to fork it.
+If you find this mod useful and want to add modded enchantments to it, then feel free to fork it.

 I'm also happy to receive pull requests, although bear in mind that it might take me a little while to get around to them.

 ### How to add other mods' enchantments

 1. Fork this repository and clone it to your local system.
 2. Create your book textures.
-Each file should have the same name as the ID of the enchantment (_without_ the namespace) and should be a `.png` file.
+Each file should have the same name as the ID of the enchantment and should be a `.png` file.
 3. Navigate to `src/main/resources/assets/enbeons_custom_books`.
 4. Create a new folder under `textures/item` named after the *namespace* of the target mod (it needs to be exactly right) and place the textures inside.